RobertStefanP/py_public_repo/bank_account/README.md

 - Check details of individual or all accounts
 - Prevent duplicate account IDs
 - Change interest rate (applies to all accounts)
-- Handles invalid inputs gracefully
+- Handles invalid inputs

----
+## Input Format

+- Names: Only letters, 3–15 characters
+- Account amount: Must be numeric
+- Account IDs: Randomly assigned and unique

 ## Concepts Practiced